designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 1. Address proof (PROOF_OF_ADDRESS)

-   - Driving License of self (DRIVER_LICENSE) : Front and Back
+   - Aadhaar Card of self (AADHAAR_CARD) : Front and Back
    - Driving License of parent (PARENTS_DRIVER_LICENSE) : Front and Back
    - Passport of self (PASSPORT) : Front and Back
    - Passport of Parent (PARENTS_PASSPORT) : Front and Back